Coral Research Areas

 Understanding the Coral Response

-Motivation: Symbiosis is a complex and ecologically integrated interaction between organisms that provides emergent properties key to their survival.
+Motivation: Symbiosis is a complex and ecologically integrated interaction between organisms that provide emergent properties key to their survival.
 Such is the case for the relationship between reef-building corals and their microbiome, where nutritional and biogeochemical recycling provide the necessary benefits that fuel high reef productivity and calcification in oligotrophic waters.
 The pace of climate change is, however, taxing the capacity of coral reefs to adapt and maintain ecosystem function under increasing temperatures and ocean acidification.
 It is also unclear the extent to which traits of partners of the coral holobiont, the combined coral animal, its photosynthetic dinoflagellate endosymbionts (members of the Symbiodiniaceae), and associated prokaryotes, contribute to adaptive potential.

 Specifically, a quantitative integration of holobiont function is not yet available.
 Furthermore, novel epigenetic mechanisms (i.e., DNA methylation and its link to gene expression) are coming to light in corals and add an additional layer of complexity to the holobiont stress response.
 Given these observations, the goals of this research project work are: 1) to characterize the host stress response to acute and chronic stressors in an environmentally resilient and a susceptible coral species, 2) to characterize the dynamics of the coral microbiome across stressors, treatments, and time, 3) to elucidate the role of the methylome in epigenetically regulating elements of stress response genes in corals, and 4) to quantify, using network analysis, the functional interactions between microbiome communities and host gene expression in experimental treatment conditions and link these data to the host methylome.